noisereduce/TorchSpectralGating/README.md

 ## Command-Line Interface
 The "run.py" script provides a command-line interface for applying the SpectralGate algorithm to audio files.
-The program will apply the SpectralGate algorithm to all audio files in the input directory, or to the single audio file specified by input_path, and save the processed files in the output directory.
+The program will apply the SpectralGate algorithm to all audio files in the input directory, or to the single audio file specified by 'input', and save the processed files in the output directory.
 If the --graphs option is enabled, the program will also display input and output spectrograms as plots.

 ### Usage
 Here is an example of how to use the command line interface:
 ```
-torchgating input_path --output_path output_path --nonstationary --verbose --norm --graphs --subdirs
+torchgating <input_path> --output <output_path> --nonstationary --verbose --norm --graphs --subdirs
 ```

 ### Arguments
 The script takes the following arguments:
-* input_path: Path to a directory containing audio files or to a single audio file.
+* input: Path to a directory containing audio files or to a single audio file.
-* --output_path: Path to a directory to save the output files (default: 'output').
+* --output: Path to a directory to save the output files (default: 'output').
 * --nonstationary: Whether to use non-stationary or stationary masking (default: False).
 * --verbose: Flag indicating whether verbose mode is enabled (default: False).
 * --cpu: Flag indicating whether to run the algorithm on CPU instead of GPU (default: False).